Skip to content

 Developer / CI

-Engineers and pipelines submit jobs and view results
+Engineers and CI pipelines submit jobs and view live results over the REST API or the dashboard.

 REST API + Dashboard